 First up is the same PowerPoint 2016 QuickStarter feature that was recently introduced for Fast Ring users.
 QuickStarter helps create a collection of slides to provide research and design suggestions based on a presentation topic.
 Just go to File > New and then tell PowerPoint what subject you’re going to be lexploring.

 Next is a new ruler available in the PowerPoint 2016 Draw tab that can be used to draw straight lines and align objects along a path.
 The ruler can pivot horizontally and vertically and provides a degree setting that lets you establish a precise angle.
-The ruler feature will be rolling out to PowerPoint users on a staggered basis, and so some patience is recommended.
+The ruler feature will be rolling out to

 Word and Outlook 2016 are getting an enhanced Editor function that’s been available to Fast Ring users.
 Editor is now better at recognizing spelling errors and providing the correct suggestions via new built-in intelligence services.